senukzzzzz/1800_202510_DTC15/README.md

 ## Usage

-1. Visit the deployed application at [Netlify URL]
+1. Visit the deployed application at https://sunny-creponne-c8a03c.netlify.app/main
 2. Sign in using your Google account or email
 3. Select your preferred news categories
 4. Browse articles and bookmark your favorites